fayzzzm/node-ts-app-example/README.md

 ## How to Use
 - Each folder in `examples/` contains code and a README explaining the concept and how to run the examples.
-- You can run most examples with `node <filename>` after following the instructions in each README.
+- Run most examples with `node <filename>` after following the instructions in each README.

 ## Next Steps
-- Continue working through the remaining concepts above.
+- Work through the remaining concepts above.
 - Once fundamentals are complete, move on to application-level architecture and real-world backend design.

+## Contributing or Suggesting Topics
+- If you have ideas for new examples or want to contribute improvements, feel free to open an issue or pull request!

 ---

-**Happy learning!**
+**Happy learning and building with Node.js!**